-Blessed are the days in which I threw the illusion from my back like a thick pelt.
-And although I now stand naked in the biting cold, my senses are awake.
+Blessed days, when I threw the illusion from my back, like a thick pelt.
+Naked in the cold, my senses are awake.
 I sing a gut-wrenching song, whose highs and lows resonate with the heart of Us.

 The heart of Man – eyes wide open, and humbly kneeling, quietly whispers.
 I have been here before.
-And I came back again and again, and again, until I confused the Bitter with the Sweet, and, eating dirt, I rejoiced that my veins pump mud, that I am earth-made.
-And I forgot that I will return to the dirt, pulling me ever stronger towards its embrace as I age.
-In my delusion, I believed that I will rule forever, and my name will somehow live forever.
-And I hoped that the day will never come when I am remembered for the last time, and I will truly cease to exist.
+And I came back, again and again, until I confused the Bitter with the Sweet, and, eating dirt, I rejoiced that my blood is mud, that I am earth-made.
+Forgot that I will return to it, pulling me ever more fiercely, as I age.
+In my delusion, I believed that my name will live forever.
+And I hoped that the day will never come when I am remembered for the last time, and will truly cease to exist.

-But now I look at beast and man, and I feel the ugly screech of the tune they dance to.
+But now I look at beast and man, and I hear the tune they dance to.
 In their eyes – a distant intellect, a light, as weak and dim as a winter dawn, as if screaming through an old, dirty window.
-Compassion overwhelms me, as they might not realize their imprisonment, perhaps, not for a million years.
+Compassion overwhelms me, as they might not see themselves imprisoned, perhaps, not for a million years.

-Somewhere, in the distance, unfelt, unseen, lies my fall from grace.
-I cannot see when, nor how it happened, but here I am, and the waves of the tragic disgrace, self-inflicted, still crash against my shores.
+Somewhere in the past, in the distance, unfelt, unseen, lies my fall from grace.
+I cannot see when, nor how it happened, but here I am, and the waves of that Tragedy, self-inflicted, still crash against my shores.

 Time grows short, as I prepare for a journey

-I have taken my last birth.
-I will never enter a womb again.
-My lungs have been filled with air for the first time,
+I have taken my last birth, never to enter a womb again.
+My lungs filled with air for the first time,